MicrosoftEdge/WebView2Feedback/specs/NavigateWithWebResourceRequest.md

 interface ICoreWebView2Environment_2 : ICoreWebView2Environment {
   /// Create a new web resource request object.
   /// URI parameter must be absolute URI.
-  /// The headers string is the raw request header string delimited by newline
+  /// The headers string is the raw request header string delimited by CRLF
+  /// (optional in last header).
-  /// (\r\n).
-It's also possible to create this object with null headers string
+  /// It's also possible to create this object with null headers string
   /// and then use the ICoreWebView2HttpRequestHeaders to construct the headers
   /// line by line.
   /// For information on other parameters see ICoreWebView2WebResourceRequest.